Space has always held me in a bit of fascination.

 Like so many other things that we learn in school, the collective activity, technology, progress, media and more have changed, evolved, progressed.
 But when you are no longer in school, you don’t really just “hear” about these things.

 Access to Space Knowledge

 At least you might hear a smidgen of interesting news on the news.
 But TV is different these days.

 For most, if you want to know some details about something, you have to go search for it.

 So I have been quite clueless about progress in Space.

 That being said, I’ve recently come across a very cool Space podcast that I would recommend for anyone to listen to.

-It’s run by a couple of "regular guys" named Stephen Hackett & Jason Snell and, for the reasons stated above, makes it great for me.
-They are obviously much more educated about the topic than I am, and thus my continued desire to listen.
+It’s run by a couple of “regular guys” named Stephen Hackett & Jason Snell and, for the reasons stated above, makes it great for me.
+They are obviously much more educated about Space than I am, and thus my continued desire to listen.

 I learn so much from them on a regular basis and yet I don’t feel like I am being “talked down to.”